Planning your first trip to the Palace of Versailles? If so, you may be wondering: "What's the best way to get there from Paris?"

 In that case, compare prices, and do what suits you best.

-You might also want to consider a private transfer service which provides pre-set fixed rates.
+You might also want to consider a private transfer service which provides pre-set fixed rates which can give you peace of mind.

 6. Can You Bike to Versailles from Paris?